codeandtheory/ycalendarpicker-ios/README.md

     ```

 5. **Receive change notifications**
-    To be notified when the user selects a date or changes the month, you can use the `delegate` property and conform to the `YCalendarViewDelegate` protocol.
+    To be notified when the user selects a date or changes the month, you can use the `delegate` property and conform to the `CalendarViewDelegate` protocol.

     ```swift
-    extension DemoView: YCalendarViewDelegate {
+    extension DemoView: CalendarViewDelegate {
         // Date was selected
         func calendarViewDidSelectDate(_ date: Date?) {
             if let date {